Updated May 27, 2018

 Ghirardelli Soda Fountain and Chocolate Shop – I may be partial to this place because I got married in San Francisco, but it’s just so quaint and sweet.
 I have to recommend it.
 Split a sundae and enjoy the old school set up.
 (Counter Service)

 Alfresco Tasting Terrace – This place has beautiful views and good wine.
 It’s more casual than its big sister, which I’ll mention later in this list.
 (Table Service)

 Carthay Circle – This is the premier dining option at California Adventure and is so beautifully decorated.
 Old school elegance is the only way to describe it.
 They have a full bar, too!
-(Table Service) (World of Color Package option) *pictured above
+(Table Service) (World of Color Package option) (Paint the Night Package option) *pictured above

 Special Event Dining:

 For World of Color and the Paint the Night Parade, you can tie in your meal with a reserved seating ticket for the show later that evening.
 I highly recommend this, as the meals that coordinate with this option are expensive, anyway.
 You might as well pay a bit more and get fantastic seating for a popular show.

 Take a look at some ideas for finding little escapes at one of the busiest places on earth.